-The name Gorakhpuris bunch go as it has a bad odour associated with it.
+The name Gorakhpuris to go as it has a bad odour associated with it.
 It should be called special labour and the distinction would be that they are higher type of workers sturdier and more disciplined and therefore, producing more.
 This will take away the present tinge of provincialism and could include local people also.
 Such a name is to the constabulary which is called S.A.F. i.e. Special Armed Force.
 Some extra incentive should be given for higher production.

 Medical check every two years for physical fitness should be provided for them and this will keep them away from drink and in fact they will then be a cadre of labour to which all hard working and ambitious workers would like to belong to.
-The employers who at present are spending annually on railway fare and Rs.70/- per worker as extra could well afford to save this 101⁄2 lacs of Rs. plus an equal amount of ratilway fare of these workers and spend it on medical facilities and other amenities like pit head baths, drinking water and housing for these workers and others to ensure better production.
+The employers who at present are spending annually on railway fare and Rs.70/- per worker as extra could well afford to save this 101⁄2 lacs of Rs. plus an equal amount of railway fare of these workers and spend it on medical facilities and other amenities like pit head baths, drinking water and housing for these workers and others to ensure better production.

 There is no doubt that the local workers are lazy to some extent and given to drinking, gambling and living in sub-human conditions.
 No effort is made to wean them from bad habits.
 If that is done by the welfare organisation and employers' welfare officers through the cooperation of Unions, there would be an all round spurt of enthusiasm for higher production.
 For the immediate present a special labour force without any provincial distinction as indicated above is necessary but the aim should be to bring all underground workers under 'Special' labour category as they appear to be in the U.K. - well groomed and well fed.
 Fifty years ago even British Coal Miners were no better.
-"There should be security of engloyment to the existing labours, recruited through the coalfields recruiting organization even after the abolition of the organization".